It means you’re free to use anything you find on the site for whatever you want, as long as you give credit back to HappyCoding.io.

 I’d also love to hear from you if you found something useful on the site!
 I maintain this site in my spare time, and the thing that makes it all worthwhile is hearing from self-learners, teachers, and students who found it useful.

-Think about it this way: if somebody views your work and wants to learn more about programming, then one of the places they go should be HappyCoding.io.
+Think about it this way: if somebody views your work and wants to learn more about programming, then you should let them know about HappyCoding.io.
 How you do that depends on the type of work you’re doing: if you’re creating an app, then a link in the about section would be fine.
 If you’re creating digital art that will be shown in a gallery, then a link in the description would be fine.

 Absolutely.
 That’s one of the main reasons I started the site.
-I’d love to hear how you’re using HappyCoding.io in your class or curriculum.
+I’d love to hear how you’re using the site in your class or curriculum.